Second Russian invasion of East Prussia (1914): Battles on the Neman River in September 1914

-Pursuing the goal of attracting as many Russian troops as possible, the commander of the 8th Army, Schubert, ordered the I Corps to advance to the Neman River, cross it between the fortresses of Kovno and Olita and destroy the Bialystok-Warsaw highway.
+Pursuing the goal of attracting as many Russian troops as possible, the commander of the 8th Army, Schubert, ordered the I Corps to advance to the Neman River, cross it between the fortresses of Kovno and Olita and destroy the Białystok–Warsaw highway.
 However, at the same time, the Russians began an offensive to bypass the right flank of the German I Corps, so the headquarters of the German 8th Army ordered the withdrawal of troops from the bend of the Neman River to Suwalki in the afternoon of September 26.
 By September 30, almost the entire Russian 1st and 10th Armies went on the offensive with the forces of the 3rd, 20th, 22nd, 26th Army Corps.
 By September 30, Schubert concentrated 4 German infantry divisions near Augustow and Suwalki, intending to give a decisive battle to the main forces of the 1st and 10th Armies.

 Events began to develop most dramatically in the area of Augustow and Suwalki.
 Intending to invade East Prussia in the area of the city of Luk, south of the line of the Masurian Lakes, cutting the German 8th Army in two, N. Ruzsky sent troops of the 10th Army, 3 corps: 22nd, 2nd Caucasian and the 3rd Siberian Army Corps to Augustow.
 Soon, the 26th Army Corps and three cavalry divisions of the 1st Army were ordered to support the 10th Army's advance on Augustow, while 2 cavalry divisions and the newly formed 1st Turkestan Army Corps were also to attack Augustow from the right flank.

 The task of capturing Avtustov was entrusted to the 3rd Siberian Army Corps of Infantry General E. Radkevich (7th and 8th Siberian Rifle Divisions).
 The 3rd Siberian Army Corps went on the offensive on the morning of September 27, 1914.
 After a general attack by three rifle regiments, the Germans abandoned Augustow and retreated to Suwalki by noon.
 The city was occupied by the 25th and 26th Siberian Rifle Regiments.
 Continuing the offensive, on September 30, the 3rd Siberian Army Corps entered into battle with the German 3rd Reserve Division.

 On October 1, four corps of the 10th Army launched an attack on Suwalki.
 The goal was to encircle the German troops and cut off their escape route to Marggrabowa.
 However, German troops repelled the offensive in stubborn battles.
 At the same time, the German 2nd Infantry Division boldly attacked the superior forces of the 3rd Siberian Corps.
 On October 1, N. Ruzsky ordered the commander of the 1st Army, P. von Rennenkampf, to continue the invasion of East Prussia.
 By October 3, the 1st Army had made little progress.
 But during the day, the difficult situation on the flank of the 10th Army became clear, and the 26th Army Corps, and then the 2nd Brigade of the 29th Infantry Division, were sent to help it.
 On the morning of October 4, the entire 20th Corps received the task of attacking in support of the 10th Army.